Drug makers are using AI to help find an answer to the coronavirus

 The goal for both Benevolent AI and Insilico Medicine is to help speed up the search for a solution.
 Through publishing its findings, Zhavoronkov says, the company can get feedback highlighting potential problems with the molecules, like if one is a known toxin.
 In the event that one appears promising to medicinal chemists, Zhavoronkov says it can be synthesized in a few weeks, after which testing can begin.
 He says if testing goes well and they work quickly, human trials could begin in a year—a much faster process than most drugs undergo.

 The coronavirus has spread quickly inside of China and has now found its way to nearly 30 countries.
 Still, the bulk of the virus has affected China.
-It has a death rate of around 2%, which is so far more deadly than this year’s influenza, but far less deadly that SARS.
+It has a death rate of around 2%, which is so far more deadly than this year’s influenza, but far less deadly than SARS.

 That’s why government officials and drug companies are moving fast to find a solution to the coronavirus, which first became public at the end of 2019.
 Last week, the Wuhan Institute of Virology China moved to patent the use of remdesivir, an existing drug originally designed to treat Ebola, to treat coronavirus.
 One day later, China announced clinical trials to test the drug, which is owned by Gilead Sciences, in humans who had contracted the coronavirus.
 Remdesivir has been used to treat a patient in Washington State with positive results, according to The New England Journal of Medicine.
 But it is far from certain that the drug works.